Netsmart Technologies: Acquired by Allscripts and private equity

 In March 2016, Netsmart was bought by a joint venture of GI Partners and Allscripts for $950 million.
 As part of the arrangement, Allscripts assigned one of its businesses, that dealing with home care, to Netsmart.

 In October 2016, Netsmart acquired HealthMEDX, based in Ozark, Missouri, developers of a long-term care electronic health record product.

 Fourth private equity buyout

 Two years later after gaining it, Allscripts decided to sell its share of Netsmart.
 The sale was made to two private equity firms, the aforeinvolved GI Partners as well as TA Associates.
-The motivation of Allscripts was to realize a profit from the two years' involvement and benefit its own balance sheet accordingly.

-Meanwhile, NetSmart itself continued to grow by route of acquisitions.
+Acquisitions and divestments

-In May 2020, the company acquired McBee, a 250-employee health care consulting firm based in Wayne, Pennsylvania.
+In May 2019, the company acquired McBee, a 250-employee health care consulting firm based in Wayne, Pennsylvania.

-In June 2020, Netsmart acquired Quality In Real Time (QIRT), a health care IT company based in New York.
+In June 2020, Netsmart acquired Quality In Real Time (QIRT), a healthcare IT company based in New York.